 Salesforce started the Salesforce Political Action Committee in 2012 to support public policies in the U.S. that align with our core company values.
 Funding for the Salesforce PAC comes entirely from voluntary contributions of eligible Salesforce employees.
 Employees are not reimbursed directly, through compensation increases, or any other means, for personal campaign contributions.

-The Salesforce PAC is governed through an internal committee, that is chaired by our Chief Legal Officer, Burke Norton.
+The Salesforce PAC is governed through an internal committee, that is chaired by Amy Weaver, President, Legal and General Counsel.
 The committee reviews and approves Salesforce’s political contributions to promote the company’s core values and policies that support them without regard for the private political preferences of individual employees.

 While corporations cannot support candidates for federal office in the U.S., many states allow corporate donations to state and local candidates and/or to ballot initiatives.
 Salesforce makes political contributions to support candidates and ballot measures that are aligned with the company’s core values.
 We abide by the laws of each individual state in which we do business.